-- When the request is received via email from the social worker for a prospective adopter's telephone consultation, ensure a correct telephone contact number is given to be contacted on day of appointment. - The appointment must always be the last appointment slot in the clinic and is a 1hour appointment slot.
-If there are two or more siblings, then this needs to be discussed with the Consultant as the clinic may run over into other commitments. - The adoption secretary must create and set up a clinic date on PAS, make an appointment on PAS, and ensure that no appointment letters are sent out. - The adoption secretary in the CYPiC health administration team informs the social worker of the date and time of the appointment by email. - The adoption secretary in the CYPiC health administration team will request the CYPiC and hospital notes and will print off the clinic list sheet and put it altogether for the clinic. - Once the clinic has taken place the clinic needs to be cashed up on PAS. - The adoption secretary in health administration team must type the report on the correct letter template which is on the W drive found via: W:\Corporate\Nursing\Nursing\09 CYPiC\CYPIC\Adoption&Fostering templates 2020 select appropriate template.
-The report is then sent to the Consultant to check.
-Once checked, it is sent to another Consultant/ Medical Advisor for QA. - Once the QA process is complete, the report is emailed via secure email to the requesting social worker administration team. - The prospective adopters report is then uploaded to portal and saved on the W drive under W:\Corporate\Nursing\Nursing\09 CYPiC\CYPIC\Completed medicals 2021. - A copy of the prospective adopters report is filed in the CYPiC notes.
+A request is received via e mail from a social worker for prospective adopter's telephone consultation.
+Ensure correct telephone contact numbers of the prospective adopter and adoption social worker and family finding social worker are provided to enable them to be contacted as required, on day of appointment.

+An appointment is arranged which is always the last appointment slot in the clinic and is 1 hour appointment slot for the Medical Advisors (Consultant Paediatrician/ Designated Doctor and Consultant Paediatrician/ Named Doctor).
+If there are two or more siblings, then this needs to be discussed with Consultant as the clinic may run over into other commitments.

+The secretary will create and set up a clinic date on PAS, make the appointment on PAS, ensuring no appointment letters are sent out.

+Inform the social worker of the date and time of the appointment by e mail taking into account the adoption panel date.

+Obtain LAC notes and print off clinic list sheet and put altogether for the clinic.

+Once the clinic has taken place the clinic needs to be cashed up on PAS.

+The medical secretary will type the report in Dragon, adding two signatures for the other Consultant Paediatrician/Medical Advisor to QA.

+Once the QA process is complete then the report is e mailed via secure e mail to the requesting social worker admin team.

+The prospective adopters report is then uploaded to portal and saved on the W drive under "completed medicals (year)".

-Team Structure
+CYPiC Team Structure